Osiris-Team/Osiris-Team/dev_contract.md

 **4.4 Binding Arbitration:** If the mediation does not result in a resolution within thirty (30) calendar days following the appointment of a mediator, the dispute shall be resolved by binding arbitration under the applicable commercial rules of the selected institution.
 Arbitration shall be:
 - Conducted in English, unless otherwise agreed;
 - Decided by a single, neutral arbitrator jointly selected by the Parties;
-- Held with the seat of arbitration in Zurich, Switzerland, or another mutually agreed neutral location (including remote proceedings via videoconference, where appropriate).
+- Held with the seat of arbitration in Moenchengladbach, Germany, or another mutually agreed neutral location (including remote proceedings via videoconference, where appropriate).
 Judgment upon the arbitration award may be entered in any court of competent jurisdiction.
 The arbitration award shall be final and binding on both Parties.

 **4.5 Interim Relief:** Either Party may seek interim, emergency, or injunctive relief in any court of competent jurisdiction when necessary to prevent irreparable harm, protect intellectual property, or preserve legal rights pending the resolution of the dispute.
 This right does not waive or limit the obligation to arbitrate.